supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ---
 ## Guidelines to Database Management System

+- If an attribute has a set-valued attribute, then it is not in 1NF as the values are not atomic.
+For 1NF, an attribute cannot be composite.
 - When asked for candidate keys, check if the options are minimal or not.
 Just don't blindly find the closure of attributes of options given.
 - Since sets of attributes are used, for counting the different combinations, subsets counting can be used to find out the different possible combinations.